 Antwerp, Belgium - 2010

-Cleaning spray, we all use it extensively, and when it's empty we throw it away.
-Even if the spray head is still perfectly functional.
+Cleaning spray, we all use it extensively, and when it's empty we throw the bottle away, even if the spray head is still perfectly functional.

 This was another entry for a Designboom competition.
 No noteworthy results within the competition but still, we had a lot of fun making it.